 Reportedly Julie Bosman is calling the Chicago police non-stop because she feels “threatened“.

 Huh.
 You’ll have to excuse me for not feeling sorry for her.
 And as for her “feeling threatened“… perhaps Bosman should have considered how Officer Darren Wilson and his new wife would feel before publishing their address for the world to see.

 Maybe then she wouldn’t be terrified in her own home.

 If we expect others to respect our Right to Privacy we must first respect theirs.
 It’s a shame it took her Right to Privacy being violated before Julie Bosman could comprehend the lesson.

-While it is a brutal lesson to learn, I’m sure both Julie Bosman and Campbell Robertson learned it well this week, their terror and fear imprinting the lesson indelibly on their souls.
+While it is a brutal lesson to learn, I’m sure both Julie Bosman and Campbell Robertson learned it well, their own personal fear imprinting the lesson indelibly on their souls.

 Mad World News said it best when they wrote:

 As Hawkins points out, if they’re willing to endanger the lives of Wilson and his recent bride, then why wouldn’t they be okay with their own addresses being posted for the public to see?
 Nobody is beyond reproach, and these two scumbags just got a little taste of how it feels to have your personal life invaded over something that happened in their professional life.